 Overnight: Salta | Breakfast

 Salta – Cafayate.
-Touring of Argentina’s rugged northwest continues with a scenic scheduled drive to Cafayate, the centre of the region’s wine industry.
+Touring of Argentina’s rugged northwest continues with a scenic scheduled drive to Cafayate, the center of the region’s wine industry.
 Traversing the Lerma Valley and historical towns along the way, stop at Shell’s Gorge where wind and water have eroded curious shapes into the rocks.

 Overnight: Cafayate | Breakfast